Uchenna Nwosu: 2022

+2023

 On July 24, 2023, Nwosu signed a three-year contract extension with the Seahawks.
 In Week 2 on the road against the Detroit Lions, at the start of the second half, he forced David Montgomery to fumble at Detroit's 23-yard line as Jarran Reed recovered the ball for Seattle.
 The Seahawks subsequently scored on the next drive, bringing them to 14–14, as Seattle went on to win 37–31 in overtime.
 In Week 4 against the New York Giants, as Seattle led 24–3 with 3:36 left in the game, Nwosu sacked Daniel Jones on fourth-and-five and forced a fumble recovered by Joshua Ezeudu of the Giants.
 The remainder of the game went scoreless as Seattle won.
 Nwosu finished the game with 2.0 sacks against Jones, who was sacked a season-high ten times.
 In Week 7, he suffered a pectoral injury and was placed on season-ending injured reserve on October 26.
 He finished the season with 16 tackles, 2.0 sacks, and two forced fumbles in six games and starts.

+2024

 In the 2024 preseason finale against the Cleveland Browns, Wyatt Teller chop blocked Nwosu, which ruled the latter out for the first four weeks of the regular season.
 Despite this, Seattle elected to keep Nwosu off injured reserve.
 In Week 5 against the Giants, he made his season premiere, but was subsequently placed on injured reserve for the following seven weeks after suffering a thigh injury in the game.
 Nwosu finished the season with 14 tackles and 1.0 sack in six games and two starts.

+2025

 In March 2025, it was reported that Nwosu agreed to a $7 million pay cut and received a $4 million roster bonus, as he underwent knee surgery.
 On July 17, he was placed on the active/PUP list ahead of training camp.
 On August 17, Nwosu passed his physical to return to practice.
 Prior to Week 1, the Seahawks ruled him out for the game.
 In Week 2, Nwosu made his 2025 season debut.
 In Week 4 against the Arizona Cardinals, Nwosu led Seattle's defense with 2.0 sacks on quarterback Kyler Murray, posting his first multi-sack game since Week 4 of the 2023 season.
 This was also a career-high for Nwosu in single-game sacks while not starting the game since Week 7 of the 2020 season (1.5).
 The Seahawks narrowly won on the road 23–20.

+Nwosu returned an interception 45 yards for a touchdown in Super Bowl LX on February 8, 2026, when New England Patriots quarterback Drake Maye was hit by Seahawks corner Devon Witherspoon, sending the ball flying into Nwosu's arms, helping the Seahawks win the game.